INFORMATION ON TRAIL SECTIONS

 Distance: 6 Miles

-Shoreline Land Use: Residential and parks.
+Shoreline Land Use: Mix of residential and public undeveloped.